Business intelligence vs Decision Intelligence. What’s the difference?

 If you're still building your BI foundation, that's the right place to start.
 Get your data clean, connected and accessible to everyone who needs it.
 Make dashboards and live KPIs part of how your business operates day to day.
 Build the habit of data-driven decisions.
 When that's working well and your team trusts the data and uses it to make decisions then you're ready for the next step.
 That's where decision intelligence comes in by adding the predictive layer that turns insight into a recommended action.

 Katrina is a professional writer with a decade of experience in business and tech.
-She explains how data can work for business people and finance teams without all the tech jargon.
+She explains how data and AI can work for distribution professionals and finance teams without all the tech jargon.

 Related blog posts